 The Marco Polo was a very different cruise ship to the Serenade of the Seas I went on in May – it was much older, smaller, noisier and it rocked much more.
 Cruising to Antwerp and Amsterdam on the Marco Polo in Autumn was also very different in terms of leisure facilities required on the ship than the Mediterranean in late Spring and I missed being able to swim and laze in the sun during our time on the ship.

-We left Tilbury on a dreary Thursday evening arriving in Antwerp bright and early on a Friday morning.
+We left the London Tilbury cruise terminal on a dreary Thursday evening arriving in Antwerp bright and early on a Friday morning.
 The ships speaker was turned up loud in all cabins (The Serenade broadcast announcements in public areas and only in state rooms in the event of a drill or I imagine in an emergency) so anyone not awake at 7.55am soon found they were.

 So I found myself off the ship by 9am with nothing open in Antwerp before 10am.
 I hung out in the squares taking photos and using the free wifi to touch base with the world while the small market set up.